Curator: Ashley McKenzie-Barnes

-The mural is intentionally placed in the Yorkville district, known to be one of Canada’s most exclusive shopping and entertainment districts, once rooted in social and political conversations, pop-culture and urbanism and was the breeding ground for some of Canada’s most noted musical talents.
-The mural’s placement in the Yorkville neighbourhood acts as an intervention, confronting the districts own battle with classism and socioeconomic status.
+The mural is intentionally placed in the Yorkville district, known to be one of Canada’s most exclusive shopping and entertainment districts.
+Once rooted in social and political conversations, pop-culture and urbanism and was once the breeding ground for some of Canada’s most notable musical talents.
+The murals placement in the Yorkville neighbourhood acts as an intervention, confronting the districts own battle with classism and socio-economic status.

 “As the city begins its recovery on the tail end of a global pandemic and the urgency for social justice and reform, this project animates and transforms the Yorkville neighbourhood by injecting sentiments of joy and hope through a bold and colourful piece, that challenges the status quo.
 Asking pedestrians to ‘stop’ for a moment of consideration on how we can embark on a communal process of healing through art and intentional contemplation.
 With the continuous calls for justice against racial, cultural, and gender-based violence, discrimination, hate crimes, abuses of authority, and wrongful displacements across nations, we assert the notion of alliance, humanity and togetherness—reinforcing the power and influence of love.”

 Production Technicians: Jeff Blackburn, Smolik

 Video production: Dahol Otoide of Free Creates Studios, Ram Abhishek

 ArtworxTO: Toronto’s Year of Public Art 2021-2022 will kick-off the City’s new 10-Year of Public Art Strategy, signalling Toronto’s renewed commitment to public art.
 ArtworxTO will provide new opportunities for both Toronto and international artists to play a leading role in the development of public art projects within the city.